Love?: Release and label change

-In July 2009, a spokesperson for Lopez told People magazine that Lopez was not replacing Paula Abdul on the eighth season of American Idol because she would be busy promoting her film, The Back-up Plan as well as her new album.
+In July 2009, a spokesperson for Lopez told People magazine that Lopez was not replacing Paula Abdul on the ninth season of American Idol because she would be busy promoting her film, The Back-up Plan as well as her new album.
 Both projects were slated for a January 2010 release, despite Lopez previously stating that she was aiming for the end of 2009.
 However during an interview with KTU Mornings, Lopez revealed that both the album and film were being pushed back to April 2010.
 Rap-Up magazine would later confirm that the album and film were being released together in cross-promotion of each other.
 However this date appeared unlikely when, backstage at the 52nd Grammy Awards ceremony, she said "I'm working on my album that will be out... hopefully this year, we'll see if I get it done...
 You know how it is, you go in your there non-stop, you leave it alone for a minute and you come back – you're like, okay, this is what I need."